-- A. Parent Representatives - 1.
-Any parent of a child currently enrolled in First Step Early Head Start may be nominated or may nominate herself/himself as a Parent Representative to the Policy Council. - 2.
+- 1. Parent Representatives - a.
+Any parent/guardian of a child currently enrolled in 1st Step Early Head Start may be nominated or may nominate herself/himself as a Parent Representative to the Policy Council. - b.
 Nominations shall be placed only with the consent of the nominee.
-Parent Representatives will be elected by ballot from the list of nominated parents of children currently enrolled in the program. - 3.
-The annual nomination will be done in March and election process will take place in April, and elected parents will be presented to the Policy Council in May. - 4.
-Each family enrolled in Early Head Start and each Community Representative is entitled to one vote. - 5.
-Only one parent from the immediate household in which an enrolled child resides is eligible to serve on the Council at a time. - 6.
-In the event of an opening for a parent representative on the Policy Council, parents in the First Step Early Head Start Program are informed about that vacancy by letter from the First Step EHS Program Director and are invited to nominate themselves or another parent in the program to represent all parents at Policy Council meetings.
+Parent Representatives will be elected by ballot from the list of nominated parents of children currently enrolled in the program. - c.
+The annual nomination will be done in March and election process will take place in April, and elected parents will be presented to the Policy Council in May. - d.
+Each family enrolled in Early Head Start and each Community Representative is entitled to one vote. - e.
+Only one parent/guardian from the immediate household in which an enrolled child resides is eligible to serve on the Council at a time. - f.
+In the event of an opening for a Parent Representative on the Policy Council, parents/guardians in the 1st Step Early Head Start Program are informed about that vacancy from the 1st Step and are invited to nominate themselves or another parent/guardian in the program to represent all parents at Policy Council meetings.
 After nominations are received, a list of nominees is compiled and ballots are sent out for a vote.
-The Policy Council parent representative is elected from this list of nominees.
-The selected parent representative is presented to the Policy Council at the next Policy Council Meeting for approval. - B. Community Representatives - 1.
-Community Representatives from the Community may be nominated by parents, staff or current Policy Council members.
-All nominees must then be approved by the Policy Council.
+The Policy Council Parent Representatives is elected from this list of nominees.
+The selected Parent Representatives are presented to the Policy Council at the next Policy Council Meeting for approval.

-- 2. Parent Representatives acting on behalf of all parents of children currently enrolled in the program will cast ballots to elect Community Representatives annually at the May Policy Council meeting or, in the event of an opening, at the next scheduled Council meeting. - 3.
-One representative from Community Link Board of Directors may be appointed by the Board Chairperson to serve on the First Step Early Head Start Policy Council.
+- 2. Community Representatives - a.
+Community Representatives from the community may be nominated by parents, staff or current Policy Council members.
+All nominees must then be approved by the Policy Council. - b.
+Parent Representatives acting on behalf of all parents/guardians of children currently enrolled in the program will cast ballots to elect Community Representatives annually at the April Policy Council meeting or, in the event of an opening, at the next scheduled Council meeting. - c.
+One representative from Community Link Board of Directors may be appointed by the Board Chairperson to serve on the 1st Step Early Head Start Policy Council.
 If so appointed, the member shall be considered a Community Representative from the community and shall have all rights of membership, unless the five Community Representatives from the community are filled at the time of appointment.
-All membership by-laws apply to the Board Representative. - 4.
-According to the Head Start Act Section 642(c)(1)(iv)(I & II), the Community Link Governing Board must include parents of children who are currently or were formerly enrolled in Early Head Start programs.
-To accomplish this requirement, the Policy Council Chairperson may fill this position herself/himself or may request a current or past Head Start parent to fill this role; all Governing Board by-laws apply to this parent representative.
+All membership by-laws apply to the Board Representative. - d.
+According to the Head Start Act Section 642(c)(1)(iv)(I & II), the Community Link Governing Board shall include parents of children who are currently or were formerly enrolled in Early Head Start or Head Start programs.
+To accomplish this requirement, the Policy Council Chairperson may fill this position herself/himself or may request a current or past Early Head Start parent to fill this role; all Governing Board by-laws apply to this parent representative.